cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * RXDFE: "RX Digital Front End"?
 * SBC: "Secure Boot Code"?
 Refers to secure boot functionality.
 When this is enabled, the BROM will only load and run properly signed boot code.
+* SIB: System Interface Box.
+A custom SWD/JTAG adapter used by MediaTek?
+Or a hardware component inside the SoC's debug subsystem?
 * SLA: "Software Loader Authentication"?
 Some challenge-response auth to authenticate the program loading the DA?
 Challenge-response auth to authenticate the program communicating with the BROM?
 When this is enabled, it